 1. Garnish Island, Cork – Ireland’s Garden of Eden

-Number one on our list of the five most beautiful public gardens in Ireland, is Garnish Island, a garden island that requires visitors to take the ferry from Glengarriff to discover this hidden beauty.
+Number one on our list of the five most beautiful public gardens in Ireland, is Garnish Island, which is one of the highlights of the Ring of Beara.
 Garnish Island has been hailed as a rare beauty by many horticulturists throughout the world.

 The Italian style gardens at Garnish Island are a must-see as they have been called one of the most important gardens in Europe.
 The Italian gardens have a subtropical growth which has beech trees on the shore where even bananas can grow easily.